Deployed father and son promoted together

+A father and son both serve in the military, wind up in the same battalion, get sent on the same deployment, get promoted at the same time (one to the rare rank of Chief Warrant Officer 5) and are able to pin each other to their new ranks.
+All that when promotion ceremonies on deployment usually do not have any family members in attendance.

-U.S. Army Chief Warrant Officer 5 David Corbi, with 1st Battalion, 137th Aviation Regiment, 28th Expeditionary Combat Aviation Brigade, smiles at his son, Sgt.
-David Corbi, after being pinned to his current rank during a promotion ceremony in their honor at the 28th ECAB's mobilization station.
+Whatever the odds are, recently-promoted Chief Warrant Officer 5 David D. Corbi and Sgt.
+David A. Corbi, both deployed with 1st Battalion, 137th Aviation Regiment, 28th Expeditionary Combat Aviation Brigade, beat them.

+CW5 Corbi and Sgt.
+Corbi, father and son, pinned each other to their new ranks during a ceremony at the 28th ECAB’s mobilization station with many fellow Soldiers in attendance.

+“For me to pin him an NCO, I know that’s a pretty big deal,” said CW5 Corbi.
+“I’m just super proud he’s done it all on his own.
+He’s a motivated Soldier, he works hard, he’s definitely earned the rank and I’m just super proud to be there and pin it on him.”

 |Date Taken: